AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/landing-page-actions/preview-a-landing-page.md

    >[!NOTE]
    >
-   >The&nbsp;draft is the version you are working on, not the live one customers see.
+   >The draft is the version you are working on, not the live one customers see.

 1. You can also right-click your landing page and select **Preview**.